mapike907/Data-Requests/22.02_VBB_Status_DeltavsOmicron/README.md

 This data analysis was performed in February 2022.

+# Definitions:

+**Vaccinated:** a fully vaccinated person had a SARS-CoV-2 RNA or antigen detected on a respiratory specimen collected >= 14 days after completing the primary series of an FDA-authorized or approved COVID-19 vaccine.

+**Vaccinated + Booster:** a fully vaccinated person with one booster dose has received one additional dose of an FDA-authorized or approved COVID-19 vaccine on or after August 13, 2021, and had a SARS-CoV-2 RNA or antigen detected on a respiratory specimen >= 14 days after receiving an additional dose.
+Additional dose can be Pfizer, Moderna, or J&J.

+**Unvaccinated:** persons with partial vaccination status, who received one FDA-authorized vaccine dose but did not complete a primary series >= 14 days before collection of a specimen where SARS-CoV-2 RNA or antigen was detected are considered unvaccinated.

 # Questions:

 (1) How have cases changed between vaccinated, vaccinated with booster, and unvaccinated between Delta (July 2021 to November 2021) and Omicron (December 2021 to January 2022)?